Contact Us With Any Questions

 Steps to Get Started Building Your New Home

 Step 1 Make an appointment with a bank or mortgage lender to help determine your budget and get pre-approved.
 This is not your final approval, but will give you a very educated guess as what you can afford for your new home.
-We recommend the services of Amy Baeten with Johnson Bank.
+We recommend the services of Amy Baeten, VP Senior Mortgage Loan Officer with Johnson Financial Group.
 We feel you will be given excellent service.
-You may reach Amy at 920-662-5347 or e-mail at firstname.lastname@example.org.
+You may reach Amy at 920-662-5347 or e-mail at firstname.lastname@example.org

 If you have not chosen a lot, Michael can also provide you with details on lots Atkins Family Builders owns.
 We also have special arrangements with many developers to purchase lots at preferred pricing.